akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 Conditions configuration is a part of Transition Definition Configuration.
 It declares a tree structure of conditions that are applied on the Workflow Item to check is the Transition could be performed.
-Single condition configuration contains from alias - a unique name of condition and options.
+Single condition configuration contains alias - a unique name of condition and options.

 Alias of condition starts from "@" symbol and must refer to registered condition.
 For example "@or" refers to logical OR condition.